Edited by: Michal Govrin

-Extracts from the Forward by Prof. David Asaf, Head of the Jewish History Department, Tel Aviv University:
+From the preface to the Hebrew edition by David Assaf (head of the History Department, Tel Aviv University):